sheng09/PHYS3070-2020/Week2/Lab1.md

-Lab exercise #1 Location of a local earthquake
+Lab1 - Location of a local earthquake
 =======
 **PHYS3070 II semester 2020**